-For those whose struggle with severe depression, further help from a counselor and the appropriate medication may be your best route before trying to adopt a child.
+For those who struggle with severe depression, further help from a counselor and the appropriate medication may be your best route before trying to adopt a child.

 A birth mother will want to feel confident that the adoptive parent they choose to adopt their baby will be fully able to love, nurture, and provide for her child in all ways possible.

-Many people suffer from a bipolar disorder, but can you adopt if you have a bipolar disorder?
+Many people suffer from bipolar disorder, but can you adopt if you have bipolar disorder?

-Adoption agencies may not accept a prospective parent who suffers from a bipolar disorder, because unpredictable highs and lows would likely effect a child.
+Adoption agencies may not accept a prospective parent who suffers from bipolar disorder, because unpredictable highs and lows would likely affect a child.
 Those suffering from bipolar many times go off of their medications.
-When medication has stopped, significant manic episodes are likely.
+When a medication has stopped, significant manic episodes are likely.

-Unpredictable mood swings or engaging in risky behaviors such as suicide or sudden bouts of rage and anger are likely with someone suffering from a bipolar disorder.
+Unpredictable mood swings or engaging in risky behaviors such as suicide or sudden bouts of rage and anger are likely in someone suffering from bipolar disorder.